fabianogarcia00/calendario-copa/README.md

 - Git
 - GitHub

-## 💻 Projeto
+## 💻 Project

-Calendario da copa Qatar 2022, com os horarios dos jogos no Time Zone de Vancouver (UTC/GMT -7 hours).
+Qatar 2022 Cup Calendar, with game times in Vancouver's Time Zone (UTC/GMT -7 hours).

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/file/LcXxDLPXB4wOKpSAQNO3JZ/Calend%C3%A1rio-de-Jogos-(Community)?node-id=172%3A179). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the layout of the project through [LINK](https://www.figma.com/file/LcXxDLPXB4wOKpSAQNO3JZ/Calend%C3%A1rio-de-Jogos-(Community)?node-id=172%3A179).
+You need an account on [Figma](https://figma.com) to access it.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
+This project is under the MIT license.

 ---